Basics:

 Fetch markets trucks and vans through the platform and collects rental fees.
 Owners are paid the proceeds, minus site commissions, twice a month.

-The site’s basic fee is 20%, but there’s an additional 10% charge for those who don’t already have commercial liability coverage and want to buy it through the site.
+The site’s basic fee is 20%.
+But that fee assumes the owner has commercial liability coverage for their vehicle outside of the site.
+If you want Fetch to provide coverage, you’ll pay between 35% and 50% of the rental amount, depending on the coverage you choose.
 (You need commercial coverage if you rent out your vehicle, in addition to your ordinary personal liability coverage.
 That’s because standard auto insurance policies do not cover losses when someone is renting your car.)

 Keyless device